HL7/davinci-dtr/src/pagecontent/use_case.md

 1. Oxygen Therapy order triggers appropriate CDS hook.
 2. It is determined that there is prior authorization required and there are forms to be filled out.
 3. The SMART on FHIR App fetches CQL (rules) and a FHIR Questionnaire.
-4. The engine then extracts the answers in order to formulate a FHIR QuestionnaireResponse.
+4. The engine then extracts as many answers as it can in order to formulate a FHIR QuestionnaireResponse.
 5. If there is missing information, the user can manually provide it to fully populate the Questionnaire response.
 Otherwise, the Questionnaire is not shown to the user unless specifically requested.
-6. It then writes the FHIR QuestionnaireResponse back to Payer server and optionally to the EHR in a text format.
+6. It then writes the FHIR QuestionnaireResponse back to Payer server and optionally to the EMR in a text format.

 > Note: There is no need for the user to see the form if it can be auto-completed unless they need to approve sending the result to the payer or to "sign" the information prior to submission.
 FHIR Questionnaires should indicate which items are necessary for auto-completion using the "required" property.
 The application SHALL give the provider the ability, but not the requirement to review any information prior to sending it to a third party.
 This ability may be "turned-off" by the organization and possibly the individual provider.